microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 az role assignment create --assignee {appId} --role "Azure Service Bus Data Receiver"
 ```

-Once the above is set up you can simulate receiving messages from service bus by going to service bus explorer on the portal and using a message payload for SERVICE_BUS_RESOURCE_REQUEST_QUEUE as follows:
+Once the above is set up you can simulate receiving messages from Service Bus by going to Service Bus explorer on the portal and using a message payload for `SERVICE_BUS_RESOURCE_REQUEST_QUEUE` as follows:

 ```json
 {"action": "install", "id": "a8911125-50b4-491b-9e7c-ed8ff42220f9", "name": "tre-workspace-base", "version": "0.1.0", "parameters": {"azure_location": "westeurope", "workspace_id": "20f9", "tre_id": "myfavtre", "address_space": "192.168.3.0/24"}}